 Oracle introduced the Oracle Cloud in 2012, offering the three basics for business, IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service), and SAAS (Software-as-a-Service).
 These “basics” quickly became the norm, with some public clouds offering all of these services, while other focused on offering only one.
 Software-as-a-service became quite popular.

 CloudBolt was founded in 2012.
-This company gets credit for developing a hybrid cloud management platform which helped organizations build, deploy and manage both private and public clouds.
+This company gets credit for developing a hybrid cloud management platform that helped organizations build, deploy and manage both private and public clouds.
 They resolved the interoperability problems between public and private clouds.

 Multi-clouds began when organizations started using SaaS providers for certain services, such as human resources, customer relations management, and supply chain management.
 This started becoming popular in roughly 2013-2014.
 While this use of SaaS providers is still quite popular, a philosophy of using multiple clouds for their specific services and advantages has developed.
 This philosophy includes not becoming trapped into using a specific cloud because of “interoperability problems.”